Never Say Never (Romeo Void song)

 "Never Say Never" is a 1982 song by the new wave band Romeo Void.
 One of their best-known songs, "Never Say Never" was a favorite on early MTV, featuring a black-and-white music video that spoofs Jean-Luc Godard's Breathless.
 The song is driven by a throbbing, funky bassline and punctuated by jagged guitar and saxophone, incorporating post-punk influences.
-The song reached #17 on the Billboard Dance / Disco chart chart on the 27th of March, 1982.
+The song reached #17 on the Billboard Dance / Disco chart on the 27th of March 1982.

 Originally released on an EP through 415 Records, "Never Say Never" was re-recorded for the band's second album and major label debut, Benefactor.
 The album version is more radio friendly, cutting the song's length almost in half and removing expletives.

 Composition

 Musically, the song has been described as post-punk, new wave, dance-rock, and disco-punk.